 The following table present a summary of the steps for defining the problem and its solution:

 |gauge pressure||0 Pascal|

 |Wall motion||stationary wall|

 |turbulent kinetic energy||first order upwind|

 External Flow (Wind)Results

-At the end of the solution process, two-dimensional and three-dimensional contours related to the pressure, velocity and turbulence kinetic energy, as well as two-dimensional and three-dimensional pathlines and vectors are obtained.
+At the end of the solution process, we obtain two-dimensional and three-dimensional contours related to the pressure, velocity and turbulence kinetic energy, as well as two-dimensional and three-dimensional pathlines and vectors.
 The contours, pathlines and two-dimensional vectors are drawn in both XY and XZ sections.
 All contours, pathlines, and velocity vectors are obtained in the final second of the solution process (1s).

 All files, including Geometry, Mesh, Case & Data, are available in Simulation File.
 By the way, Training File presents how to solve the problem and extract all desired results.